 The way we produce and consume food is influenced by methods that prioritize high yields and overproduction.
 This involves using large-scale intensive farming with lots of chemicals and fertilizers, supported by government subsidies.
 However, these practices have negative consequences.
 They lead to inefficiency due to crop losses used as animal feed and ongoing food waste throughout the supply chain.
 Moreover, this approach harms society and the environment by promoting socially and environmentally destructive practices.
 As a result, we end up consuming low-quality food, which can negatively impact our health.

 Existing Hybrid Business Models

 Alternative, “hybrid” business models, such as cooperatives, food hubs, community farms, pantries and other initiatives, which follow a cost accounting that take the real price of food seriously, can be found all across Yorkshire.
 Their models are often based on pursuing sufficient rather than maximised profits and on accepting smaller returns in the short term with the aim to build resilience along their supply chain, helping everyone involved in the supply chain, from those who grow and harvest the food, to those who consume it.

-FixOurFood aims to explore where and what are effective examples of hybrid approaches that coordinate food production to consumption in an economical and regenerative way.
+FixOurFood’s research is dedicated to develop in-depth insights on how these hybrid models work and how they can be scaled up and promoted for a future-resilient food system.
 The team is examining what the critical success factors are in setting up, governing, scaling up and managing these models.
-In addition, they are looking at how these innovations can be enhanced to create new approaches in finance and investment, to create the transformation needed to make hybrid food economies the norm.
+In addition, they are looking at how these innovations can be enhanced to create new approaches in finance and investment, to promote the transformation needed to make hybrid food economies the norm.